The Complete Guide To Pull-up

 Muscle up vertical bar

 Muscle-up is an advanced explosive power and strength trainings exercise often used in calisthenics and crossfit training.
-This is a combination routine of a radial pull up followed by a plunge.
 In order to do this visually impressive movement, you first need to perfectly master pull-ups and straight bar dips, its two main movements.

 The muscle up starts by working your back muscles, forearms, and biceps.
 You then transition into a straight bar dip, which works your shoulders, triceps, chest, and serratus anterior.
 During that time, your entire core works to keep you stable, allowing you to put all of your force into the bar.